dwyl/ateam-proposal/README.md

 + Find and speak to potential clients about projects F&C could work with them on
 + Guide project conversations to ensure realistic scope and expectations
 + Manage client relationships (before, during and between projects)
-+ Project management throughout the project (multiple projects in parallel)
++ [Scrum mastering](http://scrummethodology.com/the-scrummaster-role/) throughout the project (multiple projects in parallel)
 + Client management throughout the project (multiple projects in parallel)
   + _Note: This does not mean developers will not interact with clients, it means we will intervene to stop constant interruptions_
 + Regular code quality reviews
 + Ensure project lookbacks happen and _lessons are carried through to other projects_ not lost in the ether
 + Ensure shared learning and reuse of code
++ Provide some guidance _during the MVPs_ in the last weeks of the course
+  + This helps improve the learning curve, provide some quality assurance, ensures the client relationship is not lost if that team decides to move on from F&C and also helps us get to know students before they start freelancing officially!

 **Mentorship**:
 + Ensure goals for each developer are known and that they take steps towards reaching them with every project